hanthienduc/lyriks/README.md

 * Pull Request from a [forked repository](https://help.github.com/articles/fork-a-repo)
 * Pull Request from a branch within a repository

-Here we are going to focus on 2.
-Creating a Topical Branch:

 1. First, we will need to create a branch from the latest commit on master.
 Make sure your repository is up to date first using